You've signed in with a UCLA undergraduate student account.

 For more information and to apply, please visit the Community College Field Biology Alliance website.
 If you have any questions, please email them Amanda Robin (Program Director) at robina@ucla.edu.

-Cultivating Interest in Research Careers (CIRC) program, is a 10-week summer research program, AND a year-long continuum with the goal of providing first-year community college students underrepresentedd in medicine and science, such as African American, Latinx, Native American, Pacific Islander, disabled and socioeconomically disadvantaged students, with hands-on exposure and training in scientific research aligned with the scientific mission of the NHLBI.
+The Cultivating Interest in Research Careers (CIRC) program is a partnership between University of California, Los Angeles (UCLA) and Charles R. Drew University of Medicine and Science (CDU).
+The program starts with a ten-week summer research program at UCLA, AND extends into a year-long continuum.
+The goal of CIRC is to provide community college students underrepresented in medicine and science (UIMS), such as African American, Latinx, Native American, Pacific Islander, disabled and socioeconomically disadvantaged students, with hands-on exposure and training in scientific research aligned with the scientific mission of the NHLBI.

 Eligibility Requirements: